Tinea Capitis

 View Image

 Endothrix infections are noted in which arthrospores are present within the hair shaft in both anagen and telogen phases, contributing to the chronicity of the infections.
-Endothrix infections tend to progress, become chronic, and may last into adult life.
+Endothrix infections tend to progress and become chronic, and they may last into adult life.
 Lesions can be eradicated by systemic antifungal treatment.
-Since the organisms usually remain superficial, little potential for mortality exists.
+Because the organisms usually remain superficial, little potential for mortality exists.
 Disseminated systemic disease has been reported in patients who are severely immunocompromised.

 Patient Education